News stories for listeners of the podcast "PageantCast."

 The Miss America Organization Names

-Las Vegas, Nevada- January 23, 2008 ---The Miss America Organization today announced that Dana Phillips, Executive Director of the Miss Oregon Scholarship Program, is this year’s winner of the 2008 Academy of Honor Award.
+Las Vegas, NV- January 21, 2009 --The Miss America Organization today announced that Mary Sullivan, Executive Director of the Miss Florida Scholarship Program, is the recipient of the 2009 Academy of Honor Award.
 This prestigious award was established in 1996 to recognize one individual annually who has provided outstanding service to the Miss America Organization at the State or Local pageant level.

-According to Art McMaster, President and CEO of the Miss America Organization, Dana exemplifies what it means to be an Academy of Honor Award recipient.
-“Dana’s dedication and passion for the Miss America Organization are a shining example for others to follow,” said McMaster.
-“During her years of continuous service since 1972, she has made significant contributions to the Miss America program at the local, state and national level.”
-Her appointments have included serving as a Local Executive Director, a State Executive Director, Vice President of the National Association of Miss America State Pageants, and National Chair of the Miss America Trade Show.
+Art McMaster, President and CEO of the Miss America Organization, stated that Mary Sullivan exemplifies what it means to be an Academy of Honor Award recipient.
+“Mary's passion and her continued dedication as a volunteer for the Miss America Organization is a shining example for others to follow,” said McMaster.
+“Throughout her years of service, Mary has made significant contributions to the Miss America program at the local, state and national level.”
+Her accomplishments have included serving as a Local Executive Director, and our Florida State Executive Director.

-Dana will be presented with a Waterford crystal eagle at an award ceremony in Las Vegas and her name will be engraved with other Academy of Honor winners at the Miss America Organization’ national headquarters.
-In addition, the Miss America Organization will award a $10,000 scholarship grant to the Miss Oregon scholarship fund.
+Mary will be presented with a Waterford crystal eagle at an award ceremony in Las Vegas and her name will be engraved with other Academy of Honor winners at the Miss America Organization' national headquarters.
+In addition, the Miss America Organization will award a $10,000 scholarship grant to the Miss Florida scholarship fund.